Telmooo/jpass/docs/project-description.md

 ## Chosen static testing tools

-For this assignment we picked Checkstyle and Spotbugs as the static testing tools.
+For this assignment, we picked Checkstyle and Spotbugs as the static testing tools.

 ## Reports